 However, it is difficult to differentiate the cough associated with lung conditions, such as cancer or COPD, from a smoker’s cough.
 This fact highlights the importance of regular medical check-ups, particularly for smokers.

 Upon entering the body, many of these chemicals interfere with the function of the cilia, the tiny hair-like structures that help filter toxins from the airways.
-Research indicates that formaldehyde and other chemicals slow the movement of the cilia and even reduce their length, allowing more toxins to enter the lungs.

 This process caused by smoking leads to inflammation.
 As a result, the body attempts to remove the substances through coughing.
 Smoker’s cough may be worse upon waking because the cilia were unaffected by tobacco smoke during sleep and so were more able to catch and expel the chemicals.